ERPL Function Reference

 Example:

--- Add two characteristics to the column axis
+-- Add a characteristic to the column axis of state 'q1'

 sap_bics_rows()